hobarthackerspace/hobarthackerspace.github.io/_pages/facilities.md

 We even have our own [Amateur Radio station](/facilities/radio-station/)!

+All documentation for our tools and equipment is stored in [an in-house wiki](http://wiki.local).
+Note that this address is only accessible within the Space.

 ## Floor plan and room names
 Who needs boring utilitarian rooms names?
 Our spaces are named after inspiring people.